 Cairns has a tropical climate with lush rainforests, mangroves and high rainfall, which create ideal breeding conditions for mosquitoes and biting midges.

-Vectors are animals that carry bacteria, parasites, viruses or other micro-organisms that are hazardous to human health.
-Council's Vector Control Unit works to reduce the numbers of mosquitoes and midges and therefore limit the spread of vector-borne diseases.
+Council's Vector Control Unit works to reduce the numbers of mosquitoes and midges and therefore limit the spread of diseases.

 The Vector Control Unit's main activities are: